Beyond School: Building a School of the Future

 WHAT a person learns is highly variable depending on when in their lifespan they are learning.

-A three year old is developing different Building Blocks of Knowledge than a thirty year old is.
+A three year old is developing different building blocks of knowledge than a thirty year old is.

 This is why one-size fits all education never has.

-A focus on the Pillars of Education allows us to stack whatever particular body of content that is useful, timely, and applicable to our particular place in time, space, and life stage and continue to build a foundation that will both serve us now and allow us to grow into the future.
+A focus on the Pillars of Education allows us to stack whatever particular body of content that is useful, timely, and applicable to our particular place in time, location, and life stage and continue to build a foundation that will both serve us now and allow us to grow into the future.

 What Does Getting Beyond School Look Like?

 There is a third path emerging, between industrial mass schooling, and the Lone Ranger approach of exclusive homeschooling.
 Fueled by technology, it allows students to forge highly individual educational paths within communities, both in the real and virtual worlds.
 It is Beyond School.

 Rather than school being a training ground for the “real world,” education happens through immersion in the real world.

 Instead of contrived lessons focused on successfully clearing imaginary hurdles in standardized testing, meaningful project based learning leads naturally towards outcomes based measurements that have tangible value in the world.